c3bottles/c3bottles/INSTALL.md

         $ pip install -r requirements.txt

-    If you prefer a virtualenv, you can of course also use that:

-        $ virtualenv venv
-        $ venv/bin/pip install -r requirements.txt
+    If you are using Debian and the installation fails, you are probably missing `libpython3-dev` or `libffi-dev`.

+    If you prefer a virtualenv, a Makefile has already been prepared for you, just type `make` to create it and install all dependencies.

 3. Fetch the frontend dependencies and build everything: